You can make this fun DIY Nerf Gun Target Board for your kids out of plywood or 1/2″ foam board. With tips for fun moving & spinning parts!

 Hello, DIY friends!
 You can download the DIY Nerf Gun Target Printable Art I made here.
 This printable art is currently free to email subscribers and for personal use only.
 It cannot be shared or sold without my permission.
 Please let me know if you have any questions and enjoy your build! 🙂

-Click on the link below to download the Printable DIY Nerf Gun Target Art.
+Click on the link below to download the Printable DIY Nerf Gun Target Art from my Gumroad Shop.

 Please Note: You can see me do the steps for this DIY Nerf Gun Target build in the video above.